Smithsonian Data Labs logo

 Museum conservation

-Set up a museum display that conveys how spectra are used in art conservation.
+Design a museum display that conveys how light, color, and spectra are used in art conservation.

-In this project, you’ll learn how art conservators use spectrum to guide the process of accurately selecting pigments to restore works of art.
+In this project, you’ll learn how art conservators use light, color, and spectra to help them make decisions about how to best care for and restore works of art.

-Smithsonian DataLabs is supported by the Smithsonian Institution’s Together We Thrive initiative and funded in part by the Jeff Bezos gift to the National Air and Space Museum.
+Spectrum Lab is a Smithsonian DataLab supported by the Smithsonian Institution’s Together We Thrive initiative and funded in part by the Jeff Bezos gift to the National Air and Space Museum.
+Initial development supported by the National Science Foundation under award number DRL 1814077.

 Smithsonian Terms of Use